lpabst/boggle-solver/README.md

     -For words 9-11 letters long, it's the same idea, but 3 levels deep.
     -For words 12-16 letters long, it's the same idea, but 4 levels deep.

-Searching the entire Boggle board takes about 7.5 seconds with the current data structure and algorithm.
+Searching the entire Boggle board takes about 7.5 seconds (on my laptop) with the current data structure and algorithm.
 Check out server/info.txt to see some of the test results